hetalang/HetaSimulator.jl/docs/src/basics/solvers.md

 3. If `FBDF()` fails to solve the system check the model and try it again :)
 4. If `FBDF()` still fails to solve the system or the integration takes too long try `CVODE_BDF()`*

-*You should be caution with `CVODE_BDF()`.
-With many models it is the most fast solver, however the accuracy of the solution is often the tradeoff.
+*You should be cautious when using `CVODE_BDF()`.
+In many cases it is the fastest solver, however the accuracy of the solution is often the tradeoff.
 You shouldn't use it with tolerances higher than ~ `reltol=1e-4` and `abstol=1e-7`.